orange-cloudfoundry/elpaaso/docs/user_guide/overview.md

 While the PaaS provides:

 * the provisionning of technical resources (cf apps, routes)
-* the subscription of required common services (e.g. monitoring, inventory)
+* the subscription of required common services (e.g. monitoring, inventory/CMDB)
 * the deployment and configuration of the application (through env vars)
 * application monitoring and log management.

 ## interacting with El PaaSo

-The main way to use El PaaSo is through a web UI that offers the following features:
+The main way to use El PaaSo is through the following flow in the web UI:

-* declaring an application,
+* declaring an application
-* creating a release of an application,
+* creating a release of an application
-* defining a logical architecture (see-below) for a version
+* defining a logical architecture (see-below) for a release version
-* instantiating new environments based on previously generated templates (for development, testing, pre-production or production purpose)
+* instantiating new environments for a release (for development, testing, pre-production or production purpose)
-* managing these environments (stop, start, delete, access to logs and metrics...)
+* managing these environments (stop, start, access to logs and metrics, delete ...)

-The [web portal overview](web_portal_overview.md) offers some screenshots and videos explaining how to use the web UI.
+The [web portal overview](web_portal_overview.md) offers some screenshots illustrating this woork flow in the UI.

 The [SOAP API](north_api.md) is also available for automation or providing other UIs.

 ## the logical architecture and service catalog

-The [logical architecture](logical_architecture.md) is a set of combined services to describe the internal and external needs of the application.
-Defining a logical architecture consists in determining the number of execution nodes, to associate them logical services specifying with additional functional or technical parameters.
+The [logical architecture](logical_architecture.md) is a set of combined services describing the internal and external needs of the application.

 ![a simplified logical architecture](sample_logical_architecture.png)